shakacode/shakapacker/README.md

 Be sure to consult the API documentation in the source code of [helper.rb](./lib/shakapacker/helper.rb).

-**Note:** In order for your styles or static assets files to be available in your view, you would need to link them in your "pack" or entry file.
+**Note:** For your styles or static assets files to be available in your view, you would need to link them in your "pack" or entry file.
 Otherwise, Webpack won't know to package up those files.

 #### View Helpers `javascript_pack_tag` and `stylesheet_pack_tag`